EHB-MCT/Revenge-of-the-teach-for-belgium/README.md

 ### Back-end:
 - Node.js
 - [Tone.js](https://tonejs.github.io/)
 - Some MIDI library we still need to look for.
+(Magenta also has capabilities, maybe WebMIDI API)

 ### Inspiration